Arnazz10/Task-Managerrr/README.md

 - **Frontend:** A Single Page Application (SPA) that consumes the API.
 It manages local state and handles user interactions.
 - **Backend:** A stateless REST API that exposes resources (`/tasks`) and handles business logic.
-- **Data Layer:** A relational database storing tasks with strict schema enforcement.
+- **Data Layer:** A relational database storing tasks with strict schema enforcement.-

 ## 4. Design Decisions